killershrimp/IG_Follow_Bot/README.md

 - Run `pip install -r requirements.txt`
 - Run `py main.py` (switch `py` with whatever works for your installation)
 - Manually follow users that couldn't be found
-- OR reevaluate your behavior; why don't people feel comfortable giving you their real username?
+- OR re-evaluate your behavior; why don't people feel comfortable giving you their real username?